pipa0979/s15_PATEL_data_lecture_notes/README.md

 # s15_PATEL_data_lecture_notes

-##Lecture 1
+####Lecture 1
+---
 I have just created a new repository for data engineering class.
 Example of big data:
 1. Data analytics
-2. strorage
+2. Storage
 3. Social networks

 Discussion about NO sql,
--Documnt
--Graphs-
+* Document
+* Graphs
--key values pairs
+* Key values pairs
--Colomnars
+* Colomnars

 "Data modelling is 'wicked hard'"- in a big data system, it becomes very hard and time consuming/expensive etc... however doable